wannier-developers/wannier90/README.rst

 * Arash A. Mostofi  (Imperial College London, GB)
 * Jonathan R. Yates (University of Oxford, GB)

-In addition ot the Wannier90 Developer Group, the other authors of Wannier90 v.3.x are:
+In addition to the Wannier90 Developer Group, the other authors of Wannier90 v.3.x are:

 * Ryotaro Arita (Riken and U. Tokyo, JP): Symmetry-adapted Wannier functions
 * Stefan Blügel (FZ  Jülich, DE): Parallelization of the core routines